Vodka: United States regulations

-In 1956, it was put into revenue ruling that sugar not more than 0.2% and trace amounts of citric acid are not considered flavoring agent.
+In 1956, it was put into revenue ruling that sugar not more than 0.2% and trace amounts of citric acid are not considered flavoring agents.
 The meaning of "trace amounts" of citric acid was clarified as not more than 1,000 ppm in 1995.

 It is no longer defined as "to be without distinctive character, aroma, taste, or color."
 The law includes other requirements: Vodka cannot be aged in wood; it may or may not be charcoal filtered; and it must meet minimum distillation and bottling proofs.

 Boycotts

 In summer 2013, American LGBT rights activists targeted Russian vodka brands for boycott over Russia's anti-gay policies.

 In late February 2022, with the Russian invasion of Ukraine, some North American liquor stores and bars expressed symbolic solidarity with Ukraine, and opposition to Russia, by boycotting Russian vodka brands.

-One critic argued that boycotts of Russian-branded vodka may inadvertently affect U.S. vodka manufacturers and noted that only 1.2 percent of U.S. vodka imports come from Russia.

 Illegal production

-In some countries, black-market or "bathtub" vodka is widespread because it can be produced easily and avoids taxation.
+In some countries, black-market or bathtub vodka is widespread because it can be produced easily and avoids taxation.
 However, severe poisoning, blindness, or death can occur as a result of dangerous industrial ethanol substitutes being added by black-market producers.
-In March 2007 in a documentary, BBC News UK sought to find the cause of severe jaundice among imbibers of a "bathtub" vodka in Russia.
-The cause was suspected to be an industrial disinfectant (Extrasept)—95% ethanol but also containing a highly toxic chemical—added to the vodka by the illegal traders because of its high alcohol content and low price.
-Death toll estimates list at least 120 dead and more than 1,000 poisoned.
-The death toll is expected to rise due to the chronic nature of the cirrhosis that is causing jaundice.
+In March 2007, BBC News in a documentary sought to find the cause of severe jaundice among imbibers of a bathtub vodka in Russia.